Why I Founded APRA

 APRA is dedicated to the memory of Jean Liss, the beloved mother of the founder, who was the victim of a preventable medical error in a hospital.

-“Money is the root of all evil” – 1 Timothy 6:10 King James Version the Bible
+“For the love of money is a root of all kinds of evil” – 1 Timothy 6:10 King James Version the Bible

 “Of all the forms of inequality, injustice in health care is the most shocking and inhuman.” – Dr. Martin Luther King Jr.